hnb-rabear/RCore/Assets/RCore/Main/Editor/SheetX/Tutorial.md

 | ----- | --- | ------- |
 ```

-- The sheet name needs to have `IDs` as a prefix or suffix.
+- The sheet name needs to have `IDs` as a suffix.
 - In this Sheet, only use the Integer data type.
 - Each group is arranged in 3 consecutive columns.
 - The first row contains the group name for easy lookup.